Good lighting

 - Provide anti-glare measures in order to avoid both direct and reflected glare.

 - Remember to provide protection against the sun.
-These measures prevent not only glare but also the buildup of too much heat due to sunlight.
+These measures prevent not only glare but also the buildup of too much heat due to solar radiation.

 - Match the materials and colours of the walls, floor and ceiling to the lighting design.
 Most importantly, pay attention to the ceiling areas above the workplaces.
 In brightly illuminated rooms, a strongly reflective ceiling can cause reflected glare.